Hi. How can we help?

 • Configure your network to meet the access, security and compliance, and other requirements in our broader networking article.

-• Test your connectivity to ensure it meets our requirements for speed (10 Mbps down / 512 Kbps up) and RSSI (greater than -67 dBm).
+• Test your connectivity to ensure it meets our requirements for speed (20 Mbps) and RSSI (greater than -67 dBm).

 Cables and power